Already understand blog page templates? Jump ahead using one of these quick links:

 A few examples will clarify how this works.
 All of the examples show the value of the

 query_args custom field and describe the impact.
 The value shown is exactly what you would enter in the WordPress editor to have the impact described.
 For brevity and clarity, we prefer to use numeric ID’s to identify the values we want to select.
-If you’re not familiar with how to grab the ID of something in WordPress, check out our article on the Reveal IDs plugin.

 |1||cat=2||Selects posts where the numeric category ID = 2|